Generating Executable Action Plans with Environmentally-Aware Language Models: RELATED WORK

 \subsection{Grounding Natural Language in Action Plans}

-There has been considerable work towards grounding natural language in actionable environments.
-Prior research has focused on parsing natural language or analysing it as series of lexical tokens to remove ambiguity and mapping language commands to admissible actions \cite{artzi-zettlemoyer-2013-weakly, Misra2015EnvironmentDrivenLI, Misra2016TellMD, tenorth10webinstructions}.
+There has been considerable work towards grounding natural language in actionable steps.
+Prior research has focused on parsing natural language or analysing it as series of lexical tokens to remove ambiguity and map language commands to admissible actions \cite{artzi-zettlemoyer-2013-weakly, Misra2015EnvironmentDrivenLI, Misra2016TellMD, tenorth10webinstructions}.
 However, these methods usually require extensive, manually coded rules and thus fail to generalize to novel environments and tasks.
-More relevant to our approach, recent work has explored grounding language models using additional environment elements as inputs to the system \cite{Sun2019VideoBERTAJ, li2019visualbert, Lu2019ViLBERTPT, NEURIPS2021_c6d4eb15, CLIP}.
-Alternative techniques include prompting \cite{huang2022language, Wei2022ChainOT} and constraining language model outputs to admissible actions \cite{ahn2022can, suglia:embert, pashevich2021episodic, Sharma2022SkillIA}.
-To also ground the output of language models in the environment of the agent, prior works have tried using LLMs as fixed backbones for applications \cite{Nair2021LearningLR, blukis2021a, R3M, akakzia2021grounding, zellers-etal-2021-piglet, Hill2020HumanIW, pmlr-v162-humphreys22a, Lynch2020GroundingLI} or fine-tune or rank model outputs through interactions with the environment \cite{Li2022PreTrainedLM, Ouyang2022TrainingLM, reid2022wikipedia}.
-Our work extends such approaches, where we use additional inputs from the environment (i.e., objects and their properties) to condition the model output without any fine-tuning of the LLM or pretraining to learn value functions for ranking LLM outputs.
+More relevant to our approach, recent work has explored grounding language models using additional environment elements \cite{Sun2019VideoBERTAJ, li2019visualbert, Lu2019ViLBERTPT, NEURIPS2021_c6d4eb15, CLIP}.
+Techniques include prompting \cite{huang2022language, Wei2022ChainOT} and constraining language model outputs to admissible actions \cite{ahn2022can, suglia:embert, pashevich2021episodic, Sharma2022SkillIA}.
+To also ground the output of language models in the environment of the agent, prior works have tried using LLMs as fixed backbones, \cite{Nair2021LearningLR, blukis2021a, R3M, akakzia2021grounding, zellers-etal-2021-piglet, Hill2020HumanIW, pmlr-v162-humphreys22a, Lynch2020GroundingLI} fine-tuning or ranking model outputs through interactions with the environment \cite{Li2022PreTrainedLM, Ouyang2022TrainingLM, reid2022wikipedia}.
+Our work extends such approaches, where we use additional inputs from the environment (i.e., objects and their properties) to condition the model output without any fine-tuning of the LLM or extra training to learn value functions for ranking LLM outputs.